Intellectual and Developmental Disability

 - The child has a Related Condition and treatment is required similar to that of a child with IDD.

-Eligibility for Children over the age of 5
+Over the age of 5

 - The formal assessment indicates a full scale IQ of 70 or lower OR a diagnosis of a Related Condition.
 The formal assessment must have been completed in the last 12 months.

 - The Related Condition must have adaptive skills testing that indicates significant deficits, as well as requires active treatment and services similar to that of a child with IDD.
 Many times this looks like an adaptive composite score of 70 or below.
 (Please note: A teacher interview may be required if the person is currently enrolled in school.)

 - A diagnosis of Autism Spectrum Disorder (ASD) must be diagnosed and documented in a formal assessment completed by a licensed psychologist or psychiatrist, licensed neuropsychologist, or certified psychometrist.
 An educational diagnosis of ASD alone will not be accepted.
 This means you may have to make arrangements for additional testing outside of the educational setting.
 We can provide you potential resources of where to get accepted testing.

 - Adults who have a diagnosis of IDD (full scale IQ of 70 or less) or a Related Condition (see above).

 - The diagnosis must be manifested, or believed to have started, before the age of 22.

 - Formal assessments must be current, but we are willing to review any assessments you have.
 If a formal assessment has never been completed, testing must be attempted and document either an IDD diagnosis or a Related Condition.

 To apply for Intellectual and/or Developmental Disabilities (IDD) Services, call 651-430-6422.
 You will be asked for some basic information over the phone, to determine if you may meet the criteria listed above.
 An application packet can be mailed to you or you are able to access those forms below: